-Plaintiffs concede that no demand to institute these actions was made on lululemon's Board of Directors; instead, plaintiffs allege demand is futile and excused.
-(See Am.
+Plaintiffs concede that no demand to institute these actions was made on the Board of Directors; instead, plaintiffs allege demand is futile and excused.
+(Am.
 Compl. ¶ 208.)
-Plaintiffs further concede that, because the Board consisted of the eleven Director Defendants at the time these actions were initiated (id.), plaintiffs must raise a reasonable doubt as to the disinterestedness or independence of six directors in order to adequately plead demand futility.
+Plaintiffs further concede that, because the Board consisted of the eleven Director Defendants at the time these actions were initiated (id. ¶ 208), plaintiffs must raise a reasonable doubt as to the disinterestedness or independence of six Director Defendants in order to adequately plead demand futility.
 (Opp. at 12.)
-Even assuming, without deciding, that demand is excused as to Wilson and Day, plaintiffs fail to allege the kind of particularized allegations required by Rule 23.1 and Delaware law as to any (let alone four) Director Defendants.
+Even assuming, without deciding, demand is excused as to Director Defendants Wilson and Day, plaintiffs fail to allege the kind of particularized allegations required by Rule 23.1 and Delaware law as to any (let alone four) Director Defendants.